Abentesfaye/Abentesfaye/README.md

 It's Me, Abenezer, the Confused Coder 😅 a Passionate Full Stack Web Developer 💻

 Welcome to my GitHub profile!
 I'm an enthusiastic web developer on a mission to unravel the mysteries of code.
 Join me as I crack the code conundrum and share my coding adventures.
-Let's learn, collaborate, and code together! 💪
+Currently, I am learning software engineering at ALX and computer science at Mettu University.
+Let's learn, collaborate, and code together!
  ## About Me
 - 🔍 Always on a coding adventure, navigating through the challenges
 - 💻 Passionate about Full Stack Web Development